Klabost/WOT_recruitment_bot/README.md

 # Running the App

-If all the previous steps where taken then you only need to run
+If all the previous steps where taken then you only need to run.

+Small tip.
+The user inside the docker container is 999, so make sure it has writing permissions for the datafile.
 ```sh
 docker compose up -d
 ```